rgeissen/trusted-data-agent/docs/Airflow/Airflow.md

 - **DAG parse vs run-time**: The questions file is read at DAG parse time.
 If you edit `questions.txt`, wait for the scheduler to reparse the DAG for changes to take effect.
 - **Session reuse**: Set `tda_session_id` to reuse a session across multiple DAG runs for consistency.
 - **Profile override**: Use `tda_profile_id` to temporarily override the default profile for specific DAG runs.
-- **Token management**: Access tokens created by the DAG persist across runs.
-Use the TDA UI to manage and revoke tokens as needed.

 For many questions, consider converting the DAG to dynamic task mapping or using a single-task iterator to reduce scheduler load.